darinz/ML/02_generative_learning/01_gda.md

 - **Posterior $p(y|x)$:** Our updated belief about the probability of each class after observing $x$
 - **Evidence $p(x)$:** The total probability of observing $x$ regardless of class (normalization constant)

+**Real-world analogy:** Think of Bayes' rule as updating your beliefs based on new evidence.
+If you believe that 20% of animals in a zoo are elephants (prior), and you see an animal with a trunk (evidence), you update your belief about whether it's an elephant (posterior).

 **Bayes' Rule and Decision Theory**

 - **Interpretation:** Bayes' rule allows us to update our beliefs about the class label $y$ after observing data $x$, combining prior knowledge ($p(y)$) and the likelihood ($p(x|y)$).